cardinalblue/mtcnn-pytorch/README.md

 This project is belongs to the original creator (https://github.com/khrlimam/mtcnn-pytorch).
 I just fixed some problems that may have been caused by newer version of PyTorch.
-Also this project is available to install from pypi: `pip install torch-mtcnn`

 ## How to install
 Install the package with pip: